LouisJackman/volatile_thunk/README.md

 ## Pages

 Pages are put in `content` under `pages`.
-Their names are their titles snake cased.
+Their names are their titles, snake-cased.
 They automatically appear on the main navigation menu.
 They are otherwise like posts.

 ## Setup